flotiq/flotiq-docs/docs/API/content-types.md

 ### Listing ids of deleted Content Objects through API

 To list ids of the deleted Content Objects, you use `/removed` endpoint.
-It lists all of the deleted Content Objects of the Content Type you can filter Content Objects using `deletedAfter` query parameter containing the date after which the Content Objects were deleted.
+It lists all of the deleted Content Objects of the Content Type.
+You can filter Content Objects using `deletedAfter` query parameter containing the date after which the Content Objects were deleted.

 Example query without the parameter: